minling/more-vowels-web-0615-public/README.md

 5. Write a method that returns whether a given letter is a vowel without checking equality, or the use of `if`, using an array of vowels.

+6. Write a method that returns weather a given letter is a vower using the ternary operator.

-6. Write a method that will evaluate a string and return the first vowel found in the string, if any.
+7. Write a method that will evaluate a string and return the first vowel found in the string, if any.

-7. Write a method that will evaluate a string and return the ordinal position (index) of the string where the first vowel is found, if any.
+8. Write a method that will evaluate a string and return the ordinal position (index) of the string where the first vowel is found, if any.

 *Hint: remember that every line of Ruby code has a return value, and that a method will return the result of the last operation.*